umbraco/UmbracoDocs/Documentation/Extending-Umbraco/index.md

 ###[Property Editors](Property-Editors/index.md)

 A property editor is the editor used to insert content into Umbraco.
-An example of a property editor is the Rich Text Editor.

-Property Editors are sometimes confused with Data Types - its possible to have many rich text editor *Data Types* with different settings and different names which all use the same underlying Rich Text Editor *Property Editor*.
+[See here for definition.](../using-umbraco/backoffice-overview/property-editors/index.md)

+This section will describe how to work with and create Property Editors.

 ###[Macro Parameter Editors](Macro-Parameter-Editors/index.md)

 A Parameter Editor is the editor used to insert values into a [Macro](../reference/templating/macros/index.md).

+This section will describe how to work with and create Parameter Editors.

 ###[Packaging](Packaging/index.md)